jonaskahn/hackerrank-java-solution/README.md

 # Java-On-Hackerrank
-Java tutorial , example solution of medium challenges
+The solutions for medium challenges